Tampa Prescription Drug Crime Attorneys

 One recent phenomenon with regard to prescription pill abuse is what is known as doctor shopping.
 This is a practice of going to multiple different doctors about the same illness of symptoms in an attempt to gain multiple different prescriptions.
 Usually, if someone is doctor shopping, it's from an addiction to a certain prescription and in many cases, the patient may exaggerate their symptoms or may fabricate them entirely.
 Common drugs that are abused in this process include painkillers and sedatives.

 Call (813) 321-7323 today if you are facing prescription drug crime conviction.
 We offer free, confidential consultations.

-At Thomas & Paulk, we are dedicated to protecting our clients’ rights and interests in handling all types of drug charges related to prescriptions, including:
+At Thomas & Paulk, we are dedicated to protecting our clients’ rights in handling all types of drug charges related to prescriptions such as:

-Florida Statutes § 893.135 establishes mandatory minimum sentences for people convicted of prescription drug sales, delivery, manufacturing, or trafficking.
-Those penalties include:
+Florida Statutes § 893.135 establishes mandatory minimum sentences for people convicted of possession of prescription drugs, as well as prescription drug sales, delivery, manufacturing, or trafficking.

 - 3 years / $50k fine for 4-14 grams